 The drop in home prices is affecting certain areas more than others.

-In a few markets, more than one in three homes for sale drop in price, including Fresno, California, whose rate leads the nation among metro areas with at least 500,000 people.
+In a few markets, more than one-in-three homes for sale drop in price, including Fresno, California, whose rate leads the nation among metro areas with at least 500,000 people.
 In Fresno, 40.4 percent of homes have dropped the price, followed by No. 2 Tampa at 33.
 3 percent, No. 3 Indianapolis at 32.4 percent and No. 4 Bakersfield, Calif. at 31.4 percent.

-While the above metros have maintained large shares of homes with price drops for years, there are new large cities seeing an increase in drop drops over the last year.
+While the above metros have maintained large shares of homes with price drops for years, there are new large cities seeing an increase in drops over the last year.
 Leading large metros in the largest year-over-year increases of homes with price drops is Las Vegas at 13.6 percent, followed by Seattle at 12.8 percent and Albuquerque at 12.2 percent.